python/cpython/Doc/using/iOS.rst

 Standard library availability
 -----------------------------

-The Python standard library has some notable ommissions and restrictions on iOS.
+The Python standard library has some notable omissions and restrictions on iOS.
 See the :ref:`API availability guide for iOS <iOS-availability>` for details.